-The contributions received from Contributors are outlined in Note A and C6.
-Refer to Note C2 for the PPSF's transfers to Special Fund Window.
-Refer to C8 other assets for details on unamortized administration fee.
+The contributions received from Contributors are outlined in Note A. Refer to Note C2 for the PPSF's transfers to the SFW under the Facility and the Special Fund Window.
+Refer to C5 other assets for details on unamortized administration fee.

-PPSF enters into transactions with enterprises ultimately controlled by the People's Republic of China (PRC) Government, including mainly deposits and related banking activities.
+PPSF enters into transactions with enterprises ultimately controlled by the People's Republic of China (the "PRC") Government, including mainly deposits and related banking activities.
 PPSF considers the transactions with PRC state-owned entities are activities conducted in PPSF's ordinary course of business, and the dealings of PPSF have not been significantly or unduly affected by the fact that these entities are ultimately controlled by the PRC Government.